Travel to the UK

-The previous owners did leave a few things: a couple of yellow chocks, thermal screens, a jack, the original EU number plate, EU safety pack, hose, electrical lead, and a couple of other bits and pieces.
+The previous owners did leave a few things in Reg – a couple of yellow chocks, thermal screens, a jack, the original EU number plate, EU safety pack, hose, electrical lead, and a couple of other bits and pieces.

 After 2 new rear tyres, a full service, rear brake cylinders, and a few more fixes, Reg is home after a week.